manpreetdash/manpreetdash.github.io/wiki/drafts/2025-03-21-better-ai-mode.md

 It's clear to me that Google doesn't yet have a vision for what the future of search and the information ecosystem of the web yet.
 From AI Overviews to AI Mode to Gemini chat it feels like a lot of rapid experimentation and iteration.

-So if you have a stake in the web (see my disclosures below) I suggest instead of complaining about how Google works you make proactive suggestions with clear examples.
-Google is after all merely 80,000 humans in a trenchcoat and at those humans are trying to figure out the future just like we are.
-They'll listen to your ideas.
+So if you have a stake in the web (see my disclosures below) I would suggest that now is a great time to offer specific suggestions, ideas and provocations.
+Google is after all merely 180,000 humans in a trenchcoat and at those humans are trying to figure out the future just like we are and I think they're willing to listen.

 *Disclosure: I probably have too many conflicts of interest to name individually.
 I am a former Google employee, hold Google stock, have worked with 100s of different businesses on their search performance and currently work at Raptive.
 I'm also an un-ashamed advocate for the open web.
 Consider me biased.
 However, all opinions here are purely my own.*